DianaCarolina3/Clone-Google/README.md

 # Clone-Google
-This a project of the Clone Google
+Project of the Clone Google